-Garcia, Alberto, Robert Heilmayr.
-“Targeting with non-compliance in Chilean payments for native forest recovery” (New version coming soon)
+Garcia, Alberto.
+“Targeting in Chilean payments for native forest recovery” [New version coming soon]

 Widespread reforestation has become an important part of global efforts to address the intertwined challenges posed by climate change, biodiversity loss, and rural poverty.
-In response to concerns that plantations of exotic species may undermine objectives of increased carbon storage, biodiversity, and community involvement, some policies have sought to reforest with native species.
-We evaluate land cover impacts of a Chilean federal program that pays landowners to restore their property with native species and prioritizes program co-benefits such as the engagement of rural smallholders and indigenous communities.
-We find that the program increased vegetation cover on beneficiary properties, however, program compliance was rather low.
-While beneficiaries with prioritized social characteristics provided additional forest cover benefits, these characteristics were negatively associated with compliance, undermining true win-wins.
-Further, these characteristics were associated with reduced probability of extensionist assistance, which was a major determinant of compliance.
-This paper highlights key differences in targeting in payments for reforestation in contrast to avoided deforestation.
+Conditional cash transfers are a popular tool to incentivize landowners to reduce deforestation, however, limited evidence exists on their effectiveness in the reforestation context.
+We evaluate the land cover impacts and targeting strategy of a Chilean federal program that pays landowners to restore their property with native species and prioritizes program co-benefits such as the engagement of rural smallholders and indigenous communities.
+While program compliance was low, we find significant but small vegetation cover impacts amongst compliant properties.
+Although prioritized social characteristics were associated with higher levels of non-compliance, administrators verified project completion, preventing significant unconditional cash transfers.
+In contrast to many studies on avoided deforestation, socially prioritized smallholders generated the most additional environmental benefits.
+These findings illustrate key differences between targeting for multiple objectives in payments for reforestation versus avoided deforestation.